microsoftarchive/clj-bugsnag/README.md

    :environment "production"
    ;; Project namespace prefix, used to hide irrelevant stack trace elements :project-ns "your-project-ns-prefix"
+   ;; A optional version for your app, this is displayed in bugsnag.
+   ;; If not provided the latest git sha will be used - this means that ;; the git repo is available when you run your app.
+   :version "your-app-version"
    ;; A optional function to extract a user object from a ring request map ;; Used to count how many users are affected by a crash :user-from-request (constantly {:id "shall return a map"})})